Medieval philosophy: Early medieval Christian philosophy

 Two Roman philosophers had a great influence on the development of medieval philosophy: Augustine and Boethius.
 Augustine is regarded as the greatest of the Church Fathers.
 He is primarily a theologian and a devotional writer, but much of his writing is philosophical.
 His thoughts revolve around on truth, God, the human soul, nature of sin, and salvation.
 For over a thousand years, there was hardly a Latin work of theology or philosophy that did not quote his writing, or invoke his authority.
-Some of his writing had an influence on the development of early modern philosophy, such as that of Descartes; Augustine stated that if I err therefore I exist (Si fallor, sum), which is identical to the cogito of Descartes.
+Some of his writing had an influence on the development of early modern philosophy, such as that of Descartes; Augustine stated that if I err therefore I exist (Si fallor, sum), which anticipated the cogito of Descartes.
 Anicius Manlius Severinus Boethius (480 c.–524) was a Christian philosopher born in Rome to an ancient and influential family.
 He became consul in 510 in the kingdom of the Ostrogoths.
 His influence on the early medieval period was also marked (so much so that it is sometimes called the Boethian period).
 He intended to translate all the works of Aristotle and Plato from the original Greek into Latin, and translated many of Aristotle's logical works, such as On Interpretation, and the Categories.
 He wrote commentaries on these works, and on the Isagoge by Porphyry (a commentary on the Categories).
 This introduced the problem of universals to the medieval world.